tathanhdinh/tocc/README.md

 cargo install --path .
 ```

-or it can be used directly by invoking
+or it can be used without install by invoking
 ```
 cargo run --
 ```
-instead of `ucc`.
+in the project's folder.

 ## Usage